BalanceHour Therapy

 Executive & Leadership Coaching with Dr. Tim Nguyen

-Dr. Tim Nguyen is a psychologist, therapist, and certified coach who provides leadership performance coaching for high-performing professionals across Dublin, Pleasanton, and the surrounding Tri-Valley area.
+Dr. Tim Nguyen is a psychologist, therapist, and certified coach who provides leadership performance coaching for high-performing professionals, in-person across Dublin, Pleasanton, and the surrounding Tri-Valley area and virtually from anywhere in the world.

 His work supports physicians, surgeons, tech engineers, law enforcement officers, medical staff, attorneys, and other high-achieving professionals navigating intense demands at work and at home.